WICG/manifest-incubations/borderless-explainer.md

 ### 1. Setting the `display_override` to borderless

-To provide the maximum addressable area for web content, the User Agent (UA) will create a frameless window removing all UA provided by the browser, leaving only resizing of the window from its borders.
+To provide the maximum addressable area for web content, the User Agent (UA) will create a frameless window removing all UI, leaving only resizing of the window from its borders.
 The removed window controls will be enabled using AWC and HTML/JavaScript/CSS (see non-goals and [additional-windowing-controls explainer](<[http://go/additional-windowing-controls](https://github.com/ivansandrk/additional-windowing-controls/blob/main/awc-explainer.md)>)).

 Example apps in borderless mode could look e.g. like below but the appearance